l3vinthal/FIDO/README.md

     * QUERY_COVERAGE: Minimum query coverage for BLAST filtering (default: 50).

 These values can be modified in env.py to suit your specific needs.
-The env_setup.sh script will automatically update these paths in env.py to reflect where HMMER and Clustal Omega are installed within your project directory.

 ## Pipeline Steps